 HMRC will issue Code of Practice 8 if they suspect that an individual has overseas links.
 The rationale being that they have undertaken elaborate tax planning in order to reduce the amount of tax they pay in the UK.
 Very often what was considered perfectly legitimate tax planning may now be deemed illegal and the individual has been caught out by the change in legislation.
 What may have been legitimate, may now not be!
 People are advised in the COP 8 notice to get professional advice as huge sums may be at stake!

-Call 0800 471 4546 NOW for professional advice and representation for your Code of Practise 8 investigation.
+Call 0800 471 4546 NOW for professional advice and representation for your COP 8 investigation.